Generalized local jacobians and commutative group stacks: Grothendieck's generalized local jacobians

 By passing to the limit over the pairs $V\subset U$ with $U \in Op_d(X)$ and $V\in Op_{d+1}(X)$ we find the required morphism

 It remains to prove that this morphism $\phi$ is an equivalence.
 For this, by functoriality in $X$, we localize the construction on the small Zariski site of $X$.
 Both constructions

 are costacks with values in $Pro(\AbSt_k)$ on the small Zariski site $X_{Zar}$.
 It is therefore enough to check that the above morphism induces an equivalence on the fibers at a given point $x \in X$.
-This fiber is clearly $0$ if $x$ is not of codimension $d$.
-If $x$ is of codimension $d$ the fiber of the right hand side is equivalent to
+This fiber is clearly $0$ if $x$ is not of dimension $d$.
+If $x$ is of dimension $d$ the fiber of the right hand side is equivalent to

 The fiber at $x$ of the left hand side is clearly $\HH_{x}^{alg}(X_x)$.
 We are thus reduced to show that for any commutative algebraic group stack $G\in \AbSt_k^{alg}$, the canonical morphisms

 are equivalences.
 But this is true because, by definition of commutative group stacks, $G$ is an Artin stack of finite presentation, and thus its functor of points sends filtered colimits of commutative rings to filtered colimits. $\Box$ \\